Sous Vide Chicken Confit

 • 2 tablespoons unsalted butter

 Chicken Confit Recipe Set the Anova Sous Vide Precision Cooker to 165°F (74°C).
 Place all ingredients in a bag, seal, and cook for 8 hours.
 Remove the chicken from the bag, pat dry, season with salt and pepper, and brown the skin in a medium-hot non-stick saute pan (with or without oil), about three minutes.
-Sous Vide Chicken Confit Recipe Serve on the bone with a salad or pickled vegetables.
-NOTE: If you're not planning to serve the chicken immediately, you can leave the chicken sealed and refrigerate for up to three days.
-When ready to serve, remove from the bag, pat dry, season, and sear it then.

 Back to blog